The Hausdorff- and Nagata-dimension of M\"obius spaces: The Nagata-dimension of strong M obius spaces

 \end{enumerate} \end{prop}

-Proposition \ref{prop:NagataDimensionCharacterization} is a generalized version of a larger proposition in \cite{LangSchlichenmaierNagata} which characterizes the definition of the Nagata-dimension by four different conditions.
-While it would be interesting to check whether the entire proposition can be generalized to quasi-metrics, we only need the characterization presented here for which we provide a more direct proof.
-Proposition \ref{prop:LangSchlichenmaierCovering} is a direct generalization from \cite{LangSchlichenmaierNagata} and so is its proof.
-We leave it as an exercise for the reader to modify the proof as necessary.
+Proposition \ref{prop:NagataDimensionCharacterization} is a generalised version of a larger proposition (Proposition 2.5) in \cite{LangSchlichenmaierNagata} which characterises the definition of the Nagata-dimension by four different conditions.
+While it would be interesting to check whether the entire proposition can be generalised to quasi-metrics, we only need the characterisation presented here for which we provide a more direct proof.
+Proposition \ref{prop:LangSchlichenmaierCovering} is a direct generalisation of Proposition 4.1 in \cite{LangSchlichenmaierNagata} and so is its proof presented below.